Abhishek-EN/terraform-vpc-module/README.md

 - **EKS Subnets**: Streamline the setup of subnets tailored for Amazon Elastic Kubernetes Service (EKS), including route tables and routes optimized for NAT connectivity.

 This Terraform module is your go-to solution for building a robust and flexible AWS VPC infrastructure.

+## Configuration in terraform.tfvars

+region = "ap-south-1" - Set region according to your use.

+default tags - All tags in this block will be applied to all resources. tags = {
+  "owner" = "Abhishek"
+}